Some Of Our Satisfied Customers:

 If you're in the market for a used microtome, there are numerous types of equipment available based on your application needs.
 The most popular microtome models include:

 - Rotary: Rotary microtomes use handwheels to facilitate the material cutting process.
 These wheels can be either electrically or manually operated.
-Rotary microtomes use a horizontal knife to cut the biological material as the sample holder moves downward toward the blade.
+Micron rotary microtomes use a horizontal knife to cut the biological material as the sample holder moves downward toward the blade.

 - Sliding: Also known as sledge microtomes, these units take a different approach to sectioning than rotary microtomes, Instead of moving the sample to the blade, sliding microtomes bring the knife up to the sample.
 Sliding microtomes apply more pressure than other variations, which makes them ideal for cutting tougher materials like bone.